-Note that the formula (1) for gravitational force includes a product of masses, m_1m_2 .
+Note that the formula (1) for gravitational force includes a product of masses, $m_1 \cdot m_2$.
 Therefore, if we double mass of the first object and triple the mass of the second object, the gravitational force between them will increase $2 \cdot 3 = 6$ times (see figure below).

 Gravitational force quickly decreases with distance between the objects.
-Distance squared in formula (1) tell us that if we put two objects two times father, their gravitational attraction will become four times weaker (see figure below).
+Distance squared in the denominator of formula (1) tells us that if we put two objects two times father, their gravitational attraction will become four times weaker (see figure below).

 Force is a vector quantity, so we need to specify the direction of gravitational force.
-Direction of gravitational force is such that the objects attract to each other.
-It means that gravitational force between two objects pulls these two objects in opposite directions (towards each other) in agreement with Newton's third law: action and reaction are equal and opposite.
+Direction of gravitational force is such that the objects attract each other.
+It means that the gravitational force between two objects pulls these two objects in opposite directions (towards each other) in agreement with Newton's third law: action and reaction are equal and opposite.

-Finally, let us understand what the universal law of gravity (1) tells us about the free fall acceleration.
+Finally, what does the universal law of gravity (1) tell us about the free fall acceleration?
 Consider a small object of mass m near the surface of the Earth.
 Let us call the Earth's radius R_E and the Earth's mass M.

-We know that on one hand the force of gravitational attraction between the object m and the Earth is mg.
-On the other hand, we could use our formula (1) to calculate the same force in a different way.
-Let us note, that formula (1) as it stands is not directly applicable here: in formula (1) we assumed that the distance between the objects is much larger than any of their sizes.
-But there is a very similar formula which is valid for a spherically symmetric objects (and the Earth is spherically symmetric with a good accuracy) of any size.
-In that case we just need to use instead of R the distance between a small object m and the center of the Earth.
+On one hand, we know that the force of gravitational attraction between the object m and the Earth is mg.
+On the other hand, we can use our formula (1) to calculate the same force in a different way.
+Let us note, that formula (1) as it stands is not directly applicable here: in formula (1) we assumed that the distance between the objects is much larger than any of their sizes which is not the case here.
+However, it can be proven (which we do not do here) that the same formula is valid for a spherically symmetric object (and the Earth is spherically symmetric with a good accuracy) of any size.
+In that case we just need to use as R the distance between the small object m and the center of the Earth.
 If m is on the surface of the Earth, this distance is equal to the radius of the Earth R_E .
 Therefore, the force of attraction of the object m to the Earth is